-Nikon D3400 versus Olympus E-M10 II
+Nikon D3400 vs Olympus E-M10 II

-The Nikon D3400 and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in August 2016 and August 2015.
+The Nikon D3400 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in August 2016 and August 2015.
 The D3400 is a DSLR, while the E-M10 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3400) and a Four Thirds (E-M10 II) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.